 - Term children’s savings account – A term children’s savings account is an account where you tie up your child’s savings for a fixed time, typically 1, 2 or 3 years.
 The advantage of these accounts is that they generally pay a higher rate of interest, provided you don’t need to withdraw any money during that time.

 - National Savings Children’s Bonus Bond – A National Savings Children’s Bonus Bond is a lump sum children’s savings investment made for a child by a parent, grandparent or friend.
 You can invest up to a maximum of £3,000 in each bond in units of £25.
 This type of children’s savings accumulates interest at a fixed tax-exempt rate each year and earns a bonus every 5 years.

-- Junior ISA – Allows parents and family members to contribute up to £3,720 a year into a tax-free ISA account, which can be accessed when the child is 18 years old.
+- Junior ISA – Allows parents and family members to contribute a certain sum each year into a tax-free ISA account, which can be accessed when the child is 18 years old.
 Like the adult ISA, there are two different types of Junior ISA – a cash and a ‘stocks and shares’ version.

 What are the benefits of opening savings accounts for children?

 Children pay no tax on their savings, and the interest rates on children’s savings accounts often have much higher interest rates than savings accounts for adults.

 Opening a children’s savings account is one of the best ways to teach a child about money, hopefully encouraging them to invest part of their pocket money in the account.
 It gets them into the habit of saving at a young age and can provide them with funds for the future to use eventually on a major outlay like a deposit on a home, for university or their first car.

 At what age can a child open a children’s savings account?